Sudhanshu ji: Vishwa Jagriti Mission

 The Vishwa Jagriti Mission was established on 24 March 1991 by Sudhanshu Ji Maharaj in Delhi.
-The organization conducts activities related to spirituality, education, healthcare, and social welfare.
-According to the organization, It has over 80 branches across India and internationally and runs more than four educational institutions with more than 2,500 students enrolled.
-One of these institutions, Gyandeep School, is reported to provide education to over 1,000 girls annually.
+The organization conducts activities related to spirituality, education, healthcare, social welfare and humanitarian work, including operating hospitals, orphanages, and disaster relief initiatives.
+According to the organization, It has over 80 branches across India and internationally and runs more than four educational institutions.

-The mission operates several ashrams in India and has international presence in countries such as Hong Kong, Singapore, Indonesia, and the United States.
+It operates several ashrams in India and has international presence in countries such as Hong Kong, Singapore, Indonesia, and the United States.
+It operates Maharishi Vedvyas Gurukul Vidyapeeths in Kanpur, Nagpur, and Delhi, and a Vedvyas Updeshak Mahavidyalaya in New Delhi.
+It also runs 7 (cow shelters) and 2 hospitals.